 Overview & Requirements

-The Jewish Abilities Alliance (JAA) is pleased to pilot a microgrant program to fund inclusion projects in Jewish Atlanta.
+The Jewish Abilities Alliance (JAA) is pleased to fund inclusion projects in Jewish Atlanta through our Inclusion Microgrant Program.
 We invite camps, synagogues, schools and other Jewish agencies to apply for funding to kickstart inclusion initiatives, such as inclusion programs, supplies or physical accommodations.

 We are looking for projects that demonstrate a new, innovative approach to inclusion and provide opportunities for individuals with disabilities to access Jewish life and community in Atlanta.
 Grantees will be selected by a committee of inclusion professionals based on the project’s effectiveness in innovation, impact, leadership and organization.
 Grantees will be notified via email.

 To receive this grant, you are required to:

 - demonstrate how your idea or project will create opportunities for inclusion of individuals with disabilities in the Jewish community

 - demonstrate that you are making use of the tools we offer (take part in JAA community meetings, support and trainings provided by JAA, etc.)

 - launch your project within 3 months of receiving the award

 - complete required post-project follow up (see below)